 Open-ended questions vs closed-ended questions

-When creating surveys, there are two types of questions you can include: Open-ended questions collect qualitative data, while closed-ended questions collect quantitative data.
+When creating surveys or making tests, there are two types of questions you can include: Open-ended questions collect qualitative data, while closed-ended questions collect quantitative data.
 Qualitative data is descriptive and interpretation based, while quantitative is measurable and numbers based.
 Though we’ll primarily focus on closed-ended questions, it helps to first understand the difference between the two.

 Open-ended questions typically include a large, fillable text box where the respondent can answer (e.g., “What do you think about our customer service?” or “Tell us three things you would change about this product.”).
 They’re broader than closed-ended questions, require extra thought and elaboration on the part of the respondent, and enable you to get a clearer understanding of what your target audience thinks about your product or service.